 A woman’s closet needs femininity and beauty.

-A jewelry drawer lined with velvet, divided into specific compartments for earrings and bracelets, keep your favorite accessories organized and within reach.
+A jewelry drawer lined with velvet, divided into specific compartments for earrings and bracelets keep your favorite accessories organized and within reach.
 A rack with hooks for hanging necklaces to keep them from tangling is a nice addition to any closet.

 A Man’s Closet